Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "The first rule of handling conflict is don't hang around people who are constantly engaging in conflict."
+> "You are not what you think you are, You are not what others think you are, You are what you think others think you are."
-> — **Naval Ravikant**
+> — **Unknown**

 ---